fossxo/fossxo-gdd/source/misc/licensing-and-distribution.rst

 ..  [#ccbysa] The CC-BY-SA is incompatible with the the game's licensing terms.
         It is this author's understanding that a game is considered a derivative work and thus must also be licensed under CC-BY-SA.
+..  [#ccbync] Per the monetization section, the game is being released for free
+        and is not intended to produce a revenue stream.